 This third point is perhaps the most crucial for planning your novella’s structure: How will you make sure that the central idea is in focus at all times, without subplots making your book feel like a mish-mash of ideas?

 Set in a future American society where books are outlawed and are burned if found, the story carries this strong central idea (the danger of state-based censorship) to a gripping, conflict-laden end.
-Without giving spoilers, Bradbury divides his novella into three sections, ‘The Hearth and the Salamander’, ‘The Sieve and the Sand’ and ‘Burning Bright’.
+It is planned around a three-scene arc.

 The first establishes the central idea (the book-destroying society in which Bradbury’s protagonist Guy Montag lives) as well as basic relationships between Guy and his wife and Guy and a teenage girl who lives next door.

 The second section of the book broadens the cast of characters, introducing new pivotal actors in the story.
 Guy’s growing resistance to the status quo becomes more apparent.

 The third section of the book sees intensifiying conflict as Guy has to make drastic choices.
 Tension rises to a height before the story is resolved.

-2: Use characters economically
+Use characters economically

 Historical fiction such as Hilary Mantel’s Wolf Hall allows family trees and scores of complex relationships, but novellas require a trimmer cast.
 Because you have less space to digress and expand, you need to focus on developing a handful of characters well.

+The central cast of Fahrenheit 451 consists of just 10 people, including the protagonist Guy Montag.
 Each character is not given extensive backstory, and some (the protagonist Guy, for example) are developed more than others.
 Characters serve essential functions.
-They might act as catalysts for the protagonist to change his outlook and life (the neighbour Clarisse) or as challengers who thwart his new goals.
+They might act as catalysts for the protagonist to change their outlook and life (the neighbour Clarisse) or as challengers who thwart his new goals.

 If you’re writing a novella, use character economically by:

 - Identifying the crucial contribution each character will make to furthering the story and developing the central theme (will the character help or hinder your protagonist?)

-- Give each character just enough dialogue and description to further the plot and create a vivid sense of your novella’s world
+- Give each character just enough dialogue and description to further the plot and create a vivid sense of your novella’s world.

 Work out each character’s role as you would an actor’s in a play: Like the cast of a play, they have limited lines to get across their motivations and their purpose to the story.

-Once you have outlined your story’s central characters, pay attention to your central conflict:
+Once you have outlined your story’s central characters, pay attention to your central conflict.

-3: Give your novella a single central conflict
+Give your novella a single central conflict

-Like a novel, a novella should have conflict and tension (not necessarily physical – it can be a character’s internal struggle).
+Like a novel, a novella should have conflict and tension (not necessarily physical, it can be a character’s internal struggle).
 Unlike a novel, in a novella there is usually one single conflict rather than multiple subplots that complicate the story.
 In Fahrenheit 451, the central conflict is Guy’s growing resistance to the culture of book-burning.
 In Thomas Mann’s Death in Venice, the central conflict is the protagonist’s inner struggle caused by his obsession with a teenage boy (an obsession he restrains himself from acting upon) that develops while he vacations in Venice.